 In July 2022, nine sports invited by Los Angeles 2028 to present their case for inclusion at the Olympics.
 The sports were motorsport (probably karting), cricket, karate, baseball-softball, lacrosse, breaking, kickboxing, squash and flag football.
-Other sports which have all shown interest in obtaining a place at the 2028 Olympics, such as sambo, flying disc and teqball, were not on the list.
+Other sports have also shown interest in obtaining a place at the 2028 Olympics, such as sambo, flying disc and teqball, though they were not on the list.

 We have several polls related to sports on the Olympic Games program: